Was George Washington a Deist?

-At 555 feet high, the Washington Monument still stands as the tallest stone structure in the world.
-It’s hard not to be fixated on it when you’re near it.
-As you draw closer and look toward its top, you lose a sense of balance as you try to grasp its reach and the attention it captures skyward.
+At 555 feet high, the Washington Monument stands as the world's tallest stone structure.
+Even from a distance, it captures your attention.
+As you draw closer and look toward its top, you can lose your balance as you try to grasp the power and reach that it projects skyward.

 Like that monument, George Washington remains impressive even from a distance.
-There would likely have been no successful war for independence or the Constitution without him.
-As the colonial historian Forrest McDonald said, he was the “indispensible man.”
-The power of his presence changed his environment whether he was home at Mt.
-Vernon, on the battlefield at Yorktown, or sitting in at the Constitutional Convention in Philadelphia with other state delegates as they hammered out a new government for the ages.
+There would likely have been no successful War for Independence or a written national Constitution without him.
+As the colonial historian Forrest McDonald said, he was the “indispensable man.”
+The power of his presence changed the historical landscape whether he was home at Mt.
+Vernon, on the battlefield at Yorktown, or sitting at the Constitutional Convention in Philadelphia with other state delegates as they hammered out a new government for the ages.

 While we get a grasp of Washington's accomplishments from a distance, the man, like his monument remains daunting up close.
-Unlike the Jefferson Memorial with its ornamentation and verbosity, the Washington Monument is plain and mostly silent.
-You know little more about the man after visiting his monument than you did before.
-And unlike Jefferson, Washington did not pen his mental ramblings on every topic.
+Unlike the Jefferson Memorial with its verbosity, the Washington Monument is mostly silent.
+Washington did not pen his mental ramblings on every topic in his orbit as was the practice of Jefferson.
 With our third president we know too much; with our first, too little.

 This is especially true when it comes to Washington and his faith.
 Washington rarely mentioned religion in his writings.
 However, from what he did say and the reputation he left, it had been assumed that Washington was a Christian.
 Despite a few dissenting voices, most people knew Washington as a man that attended church, was a godfather, was a generous contributor, spoke favorably of the Christian religion, and exemplified many of the Christian virtues.